- Papules or pustules?

 A ground breaking 24 year study in the Journal of Investigative Dermatology, compared women living in both urban and rural environments.

-It was found that those living in urban areas who have been significantly exposed to increased pollution, suffer accelerated skin ageing.
+It was found that those living in urban areas that have been significantly exposed to increased pollution, suffer accelerated skin ageing.

 WHAT AM I PROTECTING MY SKIN FROM?